Unit 3 - Practice Quiz

 2 Which of the following statements best explains how Ensemble methods reduce error according to the bias-variance decomposition?

-B. Bagging primarily reduces bias, while Boosting primarily reduces variance.
+A. Bagging primarily reduces variance, while Boosting primarily reduces bias.

 3 In the context of ensemble learning, what is a Weak Learner?